#1 in Sleep Product Research

-THE GOOD: In addition to being inexpensive, futon mattresses tend to have above-average owner satisfaction when used occasionally or temporarily.
-They can be both a bed and a sofa when placed on a futon frame.
-They are popular among college students, small-apartment dwellers or anyone seeking convertible furniture.
+THE GOOD: Inexpensive • above-average owner satisfaction when used occasionally or temporarily • can be both bed and sofa when placed on futon frame • popular among college students, small-apartment dwellers or anyone wanting convertible furniture.

-THE BAD: Durability / longevity is average at best.
-Initial odor is the top owner complaint.
-Some models may be too thin / firm for some.
+THE BAD: Average-at-best durability / longevity • initial odor potential • some models too thin / firm for some.

 THE COMPETITION: Temporary-use air beds as well as low-priced memory foam mattresses and low-priced innerspring beds (especially Ikea mattresses).
 See the mattress type comparison for how futons compare to other bed types.

 The table below rates and compares the three main futon mattress types based on over 2,400+ actual consumer experiences:

 |Owner satisfaction||b-||c+||c||Futon mattresses overall have 74% owner satisfaction. ( )|